Vision-CAIR/LTVRR/README.md

   * pillow
   * scikit-image
   * gensim
-* An NVIDIA GPU and CUDA 8.0 or higher.
-Some operations only have gpu implementation.
+* An NVIDIA GPU and CUDA 10.2.
+Make sure you install the pytorch version compatible with your CUDA version.
+We only give instructions here to install pytorch 1.7 with CUDA 10.2.

 ### Installation

 ```
 conda create -n ltvrd python=3.8
 conda activate ltvrd
-conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
+conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=10.2 -c pytorch
 ```

 ## Install the dependencies: